Sandra-Be/find_defibrillator/README.md

 ### Target audience

 * People looking for a information about a defibrillator
-* People looking for a location of nearest AED
+* People looking for a location of nearest AED unit
+* Rural communities
 * Firefighters
 * Lifeguards
 * Flight attendants